 Grafana SSL – How to configure HTTPS

-Grafana SSL
+What is a Grafana SSL Certificate?

-By default, SSL is not installed in the free, self-hosted community edition of Grafana.
 However, SSL is configured automatically for those who opt for the cloud version.
 To set up SSL on the self-hosted version, you will require sudo access to the /etc/grafana/grafana.ini file.

 Here’s where you should look: